shaktimann/TestAddressBook/DevOps.md

   1. Create a containerized instance of required DB and deploy it on cloud.
   2. Pull the docker image from the Docker registry (pushed in the step 3 of the CI pipeline) and deploy it on Azure Container Instances.

-Since the teams are not yet ready with their implementations, in order to test our workflow, we created two pipelines.
+Since the teams were not yet ready with their implementations, in order to test our workflow, we created two pipelines.
 1st was for Java + SpringBoot + Maven and
 2nd was for Java + SpringBoot + Gradle, because those are the primary tech stacks of our backend teams.